stoflom/rpn/README.md

 HP25 type calculator

-Debugged together by  C Lombard, stoffel-lombard@up.ac.za February 1991, October 1994
+Debugged together by  C Lombard
+February 1991, October 1994

 The idea was to replace my old HP25 (whose batteries are now